NOLA-musicians-4-Palestine/nm4p_website/band.md

 {% endfor %}

 ### Songs we're currently learning
-We have arrangements for these, and are working them up to play out.

 {% for song in site.songs %}
 {% if song.status == "learning" %}
 - [{{song.title}}]({{song.url}})
 {% endif %}
 {% endfor %}

 ### Songs we want to play
 We don't have arrangements for these yet, but they're on our radar.